Trump’s Plan to Solve the Opioid Crisis Might Involve Executing Drug Dealers

 Kellyanne Conway, who is leading the administration’s anti-drug efforts, told Swan that Trump’s plan is more nuanced.
 “The president makes a distinction between those that are languishing in prison for low-level drug offenses and the kingpins hauling thousands of lethal doses of fentanyl into communities, that are responsible for many casualties in a single weekend,” she said.

-In lieu of mass executions, the White House may push to toughen drug sentencing laws.
+In lieu of mass executions, the White House may push to toughen drug-sentencing laws.
 Per Axios:

 Trump may back legislation requiring a five-year mandatory minimum sentence for traffickers who deal as little as two grams of fentanyl.
 Currently, you have to deal forty grams to trigger the mandatory five-year sentence.
 (The DEA estimates that as little as two milligrams is enough to kill people.)